pcraciunoiu/embrangler_pelican/content/posts/2019-12-26-belated-birthday-resolutions.md

 > I release emotions and channel them gently towards connection and fun, creative endeavors.

+I broke this down into categories of sorts:

 * Give

     * Financially, from the heart